drschriner/Assignment-1-ISQA-3420/DFD Dictionary.md

 + **Known Vulnerability Issues:**  The known vulerability issues of a software package.

-+ **Software Package License and Vulnerability Results:**  License and vulnerability information pertainting to a specfic software package.
++ **Software Package License Results:**  License information pertainting to a specfic software package.

 + **Queried Package and License Information:**  Desired software package and license information requested by an entity.